leandronsp/rinha-backend-ruby/README.md

 ```

 ## Starting the app

-The stack is composed by:

-* 1 NGINX
-* 2 Ruby apps
-* 1 PostgreSQL

 You can start the stack by using the [public image](https://hub.docker.com/r/leandronsp/rinha-backend-ruby) `leandronsp/rinha-backend-ruby` with the following command: